 Vibhav Singh: Being clear and firm in your approach from the very start always helps.
 I make sure to let my clients know what my process is like, so both parties know what to expect.
 Setting terms, boundaries, and commercials, preferably in the form of a contract, goes a long way.

-When a new project comes to you, what are your criteria for accepting or declining it and, then, what is your process and approach as an illustrator towards execution if accepted?
+When a new project comes to you, what are your criteria for accepting or declining it, and, then, what is your process and approach as an illustrator toward execution if accepted?

 Once accepted, I start by getting a good idea of what the client’s vision is; what they want to convey, and how I can help them do it with my own ideas.
 I then create a few concept sketches showcasing different possibilities for the output, which are then discussed with the client to finalize one.
 I further take that concept ahead and execute it into the final piece, usually leaving one round of changes for the very end.

 What kinds of work are you now looking forward to and excited to do going ahead?

 Vibhav Singh: I would love to work on anything that’s narrative-based, primarily book cover illustrations and zines.

 How do you see or perceive the current illustrative world and the trends across the scene?